Best Times to Visit Beirut, Lebanon

 Careem or Uber

 These ride-hailing apps are widely used in Beirut and offer a convenient way to travel around the city, especially at night or to areas with less frequent public transport.
-They are generally safe and reliable, but surge pricing can apply during peak hours.
+They are generally safe and reliable, with fares calculated based on distance and time.

 Service Taxis (Taxi-Services)